Wilfried Gnonto

-Degnand Wilfried Gnonto (/it/; born 5 November 2003) is an Italian professional footballer who plays as a winger for club Leeds United and the Italy national team.
+Degnand Wilfried Gnonto (/it/; born 5 November 2003) is an Italian professional footballer who plays as a winger for club Fiorentina, on loan from club Leeds United.

 Early life

 Gnonto was born in Verbania, Italy, in 2003 to Ivorian parents and he grew up in Baveno, where he attended a liceo classico before switching to pursue secondary education at a liceo scientifico.

 Club career

 FC Zürich

 A youth product of Inter Milan since the age of nine, Gnonto joined Swiss club Zürich on 23 April 2020.
 Gnonto made his professional debut with Zürich as a substitute in a 4–1 away Swiss Super League win over FC Vaduz on 24 October 2020, and assisted his team's final goal.
 He scored his first professional goal on 21 May 2021, once again in a 4–1 league home win over FC Vaduz, after replacing Antonio Marchesano in the second half.

 In his second season, he won the 2021–22 Swiss Super League title with the club, with four games remaining.